spacecloud-io/space-docs/content/_index.md

 Space Cloud is an **open-source, kubernetes based platform which lets you build, scale and secure cloud native apps at scale**.

-It provides instant **GraphQL** and **REST** APIs for your database and microservices that can be consumed directly from your frontend in a secure manner.
+Its provides instant **GraphQL** and **REST** APIs for your database and microservices that can be consumed directly from your frontend in a secure manner.
 With that, it also deploys and scales your docker images on Kubernetes.

 ![Space Cloud Architecture](https://space-cloud.io/icons/space-cloud-basic.png)